Bulgarian occupation of Serbia (World War I): Serbian Uprising

-Chetnik Lieutenant Kosta Milovanović-Pećanac was flown by the Serbian supreme command southwest of Niš for the purpose of locating and organising rebel action against enemy lines of communication, in preparation for a Serbian army offensive from the Salonika front.
+Chetnik Lieutenant Kosta Milovanović-Pećanac was flown by the Serbian supreme command southwest of Niš to locate and organise rebel action against enemy lines of communication, in preparation for a Serbian army offensive from the Salonika front.
 Most Serbian guerrilla leaders, including both Kosta Vojinović and Kosta Pećanac, set up their headquarters on Mount Kapaonik.
-By 3 March guerilla units made of local inhabitants had liberated Kuršumlija and Prokuplje as well as regions in the areas of Vlasotince and Sokobanja, coming 9km southwest of Niš.
-General Adolf Baron von Remen, governor of the Military General Governorate of Serbia, ordered Austro-Hungarian troops to cross into the Bulgarian zone in support while requesting Austrian Supreme Command to send assistance.
+By 3 March guerilla units made of local inhabitants had liberated Kuršumlija and Prokuplje as well as regions in the areas of Vlasotince and Sokobanja, coming 9 km southwest of Niš.
+General Adolf Baron von Rhemen, governor of the Military General Governorate of Serbia, ordered Austro-Hungarian troops to cross into the Bulgarian zone in support while requesting the Austrian Supreme Command to send assistance.
 Three armies of around 30,000 men tasked with crushing the uprising were sent to the region in the largest-ever anti-guerilla campaign.
-Austro-Hungarian, German and Bulgarian troops were brought from the Macedonian and Italian front, while in the Mitrovica district Albanian gendarmes were sent to track down rebel leaders.
+Austro-Hungarian, German and Bulgarian troops were brought from the Macedonian and Italian front, while in the Mitrovica district, Albanian gendarmes were sent to track down rebel leaders.
 On 8 March, the Bulgarian army started their offensive while supported by Albanian detachments, artillery and air support.
-The Austro-Hungarians launched their attack on 12 March 1917.IMRO leader Aleksandar Protogerov was called to assist the Bulgarian army with the counter-insurgency operations, which were met with harsh reprisals throughout the country.
+The Austro-Hungarians launched their attack on 12 March 1917.

+IMRO leader Aleksandar Protogerov was called to assist the Bulgarian army with the counter-insurgency operations, which were met with harsh reprisals throughout the country.
 On 10 March 1917 Protogerov issued an ultimatum to the chetniks to surrender within five days or face execution.
 They did not surrender, so Protogerov and his army attacked the civilian population and their villages.
 About 20,000 Serbs were killed in fighting, executions or reprisals.
-In the town of Surdulica alone about 2,500 Serbian men were executed, thousands of women and children were interned and others sent to prison.
+In the town of Surdulica alone about 2,500 Serbian men were executed, thousands of women and children were interned and others were sent to prison.
 Thirty-six villages near Leskovac were completely depopulated.
 Families were left without a house or home.
 More than 80,000 were deported to Bulgaria, in Niš, almost the entire male population, some 4,000 men, was deported.
-One batch was sent by train to Pirot, the rest had to go on foot.
+One batch was sent by train to Pirot and the rest had to go on foot.